 - Edam

-You can use Edam cheese on your pizza if you want a mild, smooth, and nutty flavor.
+You can use Edam cheese on your pizza for a mild, smooth, and nutty flavor.

 The good thing about this cheese from the Netherlands is that it has no smell compared to other cheeses in this category.